-If your injury is so acute that you cannot wait to telephone, go directly to The Reading Hospital and Medical Center Emergency Room.
+If your injury is so acute that you cannot wait to telephone, go directly to the Tower Health Emergency Room.
 There you will receive initial treatment and our doctors will be contacted.

 OFFICE VISIT: At the time of your initial visit to our office, you should arrive shortly before your appointment time, unless you have been given instructions to arrive earlier.
 Please check in with our receptionist upon your arrival.

 The receptionist will ask you for the New Patient Information sheet you received in the mail.
 If you did not receive it, you will be given one to complete.
 These questions are a necessary part of your examination.
 At a glance, the physician will obtain essential information about you.
 Your address and telephone number are needed in case your physician needs to contact you.
 Information concerning your age, occupation, etc., is also important because it has a bearing upon your health and physical status.
 Please be assured that all information is confidential and no part of your record will be disclosed without your written consent.